 What I super-adore about all three books is the presence of gentle, understanding supervisors and mentors.
 Sam and Michael are given consequences for their inappropriate relationship by folks in the acquiring company, but they are appropriate, not punitive.
 Sam extends that same type of grace and humanity to Eli and Justin in the second book, and Sam and Eli do the same for Fazil in the third book.

-Additional diversity note: Zabo identifies as bi and nonbinary, using they/them pronouns.
+Additional diversity note: Zabo is bi and nonbinary, uses they/them pronouns, and prefers Mx.
+Zabo as an honorific.

 One of the most gorgeously written romances I’ve ever read.
 I am horribly jealous of what Kate Canterbary does with words.